-In many web applications I use, I can see a chat panel in the bottom right zone of the page.
-This is a great functionality to get help with a product.
-On the product I work on, we also have this kind of panel.
-Lots of customers use it, so it's time-consuming.
-Depending on the popularity of your product, you can spend from a few minutes to a few hours per day.
-If you analyze the question asked, you can see that lots of them are very similar and are already answered in the FAQ.
-So, instead of answering them yourself, let's a bot do the job 😃
+Many web applications feature a chat panel in the bottom-right corner of the page - a great way for users to get help with a product.
+The product I work on has one too, and it gets a lot of use, making it time-consuming to manage.
+Depending on your product's popularity, you can spend anywhere from a few minutes to a few hours per day answering questions.
+If you analyze those questions, you will notice that many are very similar and are already covered in the FAQ.
+So instead of answering them yourself, let a bot do the job 😃

-The goal is to have a FAQ with lots of questions and their answer, so the bot has a large enough knowledge base to answer the customer's questions.
-Thus, the customer gets a very fast and accurate answer.
-Creating a bot is not an easy task, but Microsoft has developed a new service on Azure for this specific need: QnA Maker.
+The goal is to build a FAQ with many questions and their answers, giving the bot a large enough knowledge base to respond accurately.
+Customers then get fast and precise answers without waiting.
+Creating a bot is not a trivial task, but Microsoft has developed a new service on Azure for this specific need: QnA Maker.
 Let's see how to use this service in your application.

 Even with actual humans, some users still think they are talking with bots 😉